t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_gcs.md

 This type of import is useful when you need to import a large amount of items to your catalog in a single step.

-You can fing more information about different import types, their restrictions, and use cases in the [Retail API documentation](https://cloud.google.com/retail/docs/upload-catalog#considerations)
+You can find more information about different import types, their restrictions, and use cases in the [Retail API documentation](https://cloud.google.com/retail/docs/upload-catalog#considerations)

-**Time to complete**: About 2 minutes
+**Time to complete**:
+<walkthrough-tutorial-duration duration="3.0"></walkthrough-tutorial-duration>

 ## Before you begin